 Several reputable operators run Kaieteur Falls tours.
 All use experienced bush pilots and provide guides:

-- Evergreen Adventures — Most popular operator, excellent reviews, reliable service. evergreenadventuresgy.com
+- Evergreen Adventures — Most popular operator, excellent reviews, reliable service. ~$325 USD per person. evergreenadventuresgy.com

 - Wilderness Explorers — Premium operator, often combined with multi-day packages. wilderness-explorers.com